View our policies, procedures, conditions of use and frequently asked questions about using and accessing our collections.

-While some material within our special collections is available on open shelves or viewable via the Mortlock Chamber, much of the material is held in storage.
+While some material is available on open shelves much of the material is held in storage, and special collections and archival material is accessible via the Somerville Reading Room.
 Material which is kept in State Library storage areas can be retrieved so it is available on your arrival at North Terrace.

 To organise access to the material you will need to find the item in the State Library's catalogue.
 If the material you wish to view has a 'Request' button, you can fill in the form and submit the request online if you have a State Library of SA card.
 Please indicate when you are coming to view the material, as it is only kept on hold for 3 days after the request has been placed.
 If you do not have a State Library card, requests for storage items can be made over the phone during opening hours.

 Most archival material has an “Ask at desk” status and has to be requested by staff.
 This can be done in person at the Information desk, or by phone.

 All requests for material held offsite are retrieved on Mondays and Thursdays (except on public holidays).
 The items are then available for viewing after 1pm on these days.

 No items are retrieved from storage on weekends.
 View more about the retrieval service.

 We have created a couple of guides to help you to search the library's catalogue: